vhscom/after-dark/README.md

 ## Getting Started

-Satisfy the requirements, run the quick installer and then go live in an instant.
+Satisfy the requirements, run the quick installer and go live in an instant.

 ### Requirements

-After Dark requires Hugo `0.44` or later to operate.
+After Dark requires Hugo `0.44` or later.
 Before running the quick installer please [install Hugo](https://gohugo.io/getting-started/installing).

 ### Quick Installer

-Then run the quick installer located at [`bin/install`](https://codeberg.org/vhs/after-dark/src/branch/master/bin/install), or just paste this into a terminal and press <kbd>Return</kbd>:
+Then run the quick installer located at [`bin/install`](https://codeberg.org/vhs/after-dark/src/branch/master/bin/install), or just paste this into a terminal and press <kbd>Enter</kbd>:

 ```shell
 wget -qO - https://codeberg.org/vhs/after-dark/raw/branch/master/bin/install | sh
 ```

-Installation should complete in a matter of seconds at which point you may go live or view the online help for additional configuration options.
+Installation should complete in a matter of seconds and includes documentation to get you started.

 ### Go Live